readthedocs/blog/announcing-community-cdn.rst

 As you know,
 cache invalidation is one of the harder problems, so we take a pretty conservative approach.
-We bust the cache in the following scenarios:
+We invalidate the cache in the following scenarios:

-* Bust Project cache on Project or Domain save
+* Project cache on Project or Domain save
-* Bust Version cache on documentation builds for specific versions
+* Version cache on documentation builds for specific versions

 The client code is quite simple, a single HTTP request to Cloudflare's API with a list of ``tags`` to clear.